 I work with a handful of NYC startups as an advisor or consultant; I also worth with large corporations too.

-- From Oct 2010-Nov 2011, I led the Technology and Product operations at The Daily Beast (IAC) and did a lot of paperwork for the Newsweek merger.
-A huge chunk of that was as the CTO & Director of Product @ TheDailyBeast, and then I focused on Product only for the newly formed Newsweek/DailyBeast company.
+- I led the Technology and Product operations at The Daily Beast (IAC) and did a lot of paperwork, vendor negotiations and strategy during the Newsweek merger and Andrew Sullivan acquisitions.
+A huge chunk of that was as the “CTO & Director of Product @ TheDailyBeast”, and then I focused on Product and GM-ish work exclusively for the newly formed Newsweek/DailyBeast company.

-- I was advisor to Event Tech Labs, and for a while, ran their Product & Engineering too.
-ETL provides RFID based access control and customer loyalty solutions.
+- I was advisor to Event Tech Labs, and ran their Product & Engineering for a bit too too.
+EventTechLabs provided RFID based access control and customer loyalty solutions through a “ConcertPass” brand.

 - I was the CTO of ArtWeLove.com.
 Originally we started as an publisher / social media tool for the Fine Arts community, but pivoted to eCommerce offering exclusive prints from the top emerging artists.
 We enabled the general public to become collectors of significant contemporary artists for a very low investment.